Games developer Supersolid raises $4M Series A round led by Index Ventures

 PartyWith’s new app is part event-finder, part friend-finder

-Yesterday it also launched Home Street, its new home decoration, and life simulation game.
+Yesterday it also launched Home Street, its new home decoration and life simulation game.
 Think Sim City with home furnishings meets Shaker (assuming anyone gets that reference!).
-After being the featured “Best New Game” Apple App Store globally as well as the entering the top spot for “New Games” on the Google Play store globally, the company says it achieved 200,000 installations in the first 24 hours of its launch.
+After being the featured “Best New Game” on the Apple App Store globally, as well as the entering the top spot for “New Games” on the Google Play store globally, the company says it achieved 200,000 installations in the first 24 hours of its launch.

-The investment will be used to expand the company’s 30 person team in London, and develop Home street by signing partnerships with entertainment, retail and lifestyle brands.
+The investment will be used to expand the company’s 30-person team in London, and develop Home Street by signing partnerships with entertainment, retail and lifestyle brands.
 In the game, players design their dream home down to the last detail.
-It’s also a social network where players collaborative and chat with each other (hence my Shaker comparison).
+It’s also a social network where players collaborate and chat with each other (hence my Shaker comparison).
 CEO Ed Chin says the game is a “deep, engaging and interactive world.”

 Ben Holmes, Venture Partner at Index Ventures, commented: “This investment underscores our belief in the team and their formula for making fun and distinctive games.”